KohaILS/koha-manual-zh-cn/source/extending_koha.rst

 .. _cataloging-and-searching-by-color-label:

-Cataloging and Searching by Color
+Cataloging and searching by color
 ----------------------------------------------------

 One of the icon sets installed in Koha includes a series of colors.
 This